Em-AK/stefania11.github.io/resume2.md

 **Web Development Immersive Student** (July 2015 - present) Applications build:

-* __Makehub__ - Collaborative documentation platform  for hardware projects built on top of Github.
+\* __Makehub__ - Collaborative documentation platform  for hardware projects built on top of Github.
-* * Responsive Express app  that transforms project pictures into JSON objects that can be forked via Github gists.
+* Responsive Express app  that transforms project pictures into JSON objects that can be forked via Github gists.
-⋅⋅* Synthesized Angular stack and Bootstrap for the front-end
+* Synthesized Angular stack and Bootstrap for the front-end
-* * Allow users to login  with Github profile and created customized Google search www.makehub.eu
+* Allow users to login  with Github profile and created customized Google search www.makehub.eu

-* __Soundfriend__ - Music sharing platform for an existing international community with 300 active content creators.
+\* __Soundfriend__ - Music sharing platform for an existing international community with 300 active content creators.
-* * Responsive Rails Application with customized template which enables user to share songs/videos from multiple sources (SoundCloud, Spotify, YouTube) and create playlists for specific genres.
+*  Responsive Rails Application with customized template which enables user to share songs/videos from multiple sources (SoundCloud, Spotify, YouTube) and create playlists for specific genres.
-* * Conducted user research on existing community to prioritize features
+*  Conducted user research on existing community to prioritize features
-* * Analyzed existing music streaming platforms to identify current UX practices
+*  Analyzed existing music streaming platforms to identify current UX practices
-* * Connected to the SoundCloud API to create shareable and editable music playlists http://soundriend.herokuapp.com/
+*  Connected to the SoundCloud API to create shareable and editable music playlists http://soundriend.herokuapp.com/

-* __ProductTracker__ - Mapping and semantically analysing product reviews
+\* __ProductTracker__ - Mapping and semantically analysing product reviews
-* * Analyse recent Amazon product reviews for location, sentiment with the Sentimental gem
+*  Analyse recent Amazon product reviews for location, sentiment with the Sentimental gem
-* * Generated historical map of product reviews with SVG and Javascript
+*  Generated historical map of product reviews with SVG and Javascript
-* * Optimized response time by persisting and updating reviews in the database with cron
+*  Optimized response time by persisting and updating reviews in the database with cron
-* * Created a responsive experience for mobile using Bootstrap and Sass http://flatiron-product-tracker.herokuapp.com/
+*  Created a responsive experience for mobile using Bootstrap and Sass http://flatiron-product-tracker.herokuapp.com/

-CosmosAscii - A command line implementation of Nasa Picture of the day
+\* __CosmosAscii__ - A command line implementation of Nasa Picture of the day
-* * Wrote wrapper for OSX Voice API to read image descriptions in a background task
+*  Wrote wrapper for OSX Voice API to read image descriptions in a background task
-* * Renders the Nasa Picture of the Day in ASCII in the command line
+*  Renders the Nasa Picture of the Day in ASCII in the command line
-* * Merges selfie and daily image into a text based animation
+*  Merges selfie and daily image into a text based animation

 **HacKIDemia Founder** (2012-present)
 Three years ago I co-founded HacKIDemia, a global organization where